telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## `alterationType` attribute

-Appart from the attributes described in the "Builtin Attributes" section in the NGSIv2 specification, Orion implements the `alterationType` attribute.
+Apart from the attributes described in the "Builtin Attributes" section in the NGSIv2 specification, Orion implements the `alterationType` attribute.

 This attribute can be used only in notifications (in queries such `GET /v2/entities?attrs=alterationType`